mikebranstein/speech-workshop-instructions/src/chapters/chapter7.md

 <img src="images/chapter7/luis8.png" class="img-override" />

+> ** Do I have to type in all the intents?**
+>
+> No. You do niot need ot type in all the intents.
+LUIS has a comprehensive REST API for interacting with your LUIS apps.
+Through the API, you can upload intents, entities, training, and deploy your model.
+For more information check out [this](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-quickstart-javascript-add-utterance) page.

 #### Finish adding the remaining intents

 Proceed to add the remaining intents listed in the *luis-utterances.md* file.
 When you're finished, your list of intents should look like these: